-The First Two Learning Sessions - with Mentors
+The First Two Learning Sessions

-These first two learning sessions focus on experiencing the prayer (being companioned) by mentors (experienced companions).
-If mentors are not available, see the section "Sharing the Prayer without Mentors" below.
+The first two learning sessions focus on experiencing the prayer (being companioned).

-These guidelines are for mentors who are facilitating the first two learning sessions of Companioned Prayer.
-Typically, there will be one, two, or sometimes up to three people who are learning the prayer, per mentor.
+These guidelines are for mentors (experienced companions) who are facilitating the first two learning sessions of a small group Companioned Prayer program.
+Typically, this group will have one, two, or sometimes up to three people who are learning the prayer, per mentor.
 The first session can take up to two hours.
 An hour-and-a-half should be available for each of the other sessions, or up to two hours if there are three new participants per mentor.
 If a person misses the first session, they should not participate in the second, but should be encouraged to start again when another first session is offered.